scieloorg/PC-Programs/docs/source/markup.rst

 To identify automatically the elements of the bibliographic references:

-It requires that the journal has to have an automata file (read `how to programming an automata <automata.html>`_), which configures the rules to identify the references elements.
+It requires that the journal has an automata file (read `how to program an automata <automata.html>`_), which configures the rules to identify the references elements.

 1. Click on a paragraph of one bibliographic reference
 2. Click on the Automata 1 button.

 This action will activate a tool which will try to identify automatically the bibliographic reference elements.
 The tool will present the several possibilities of identification.
-So the user have to choose the correct one.
+Choose the correct one.

 .. image:: img/automata1b.jpg